Before you start

 Who can use this feature

-Users on any team or plan can access the toolbar in the Editor.
+Users on any team or plan can access the toolbar in Figma design files.

 The toolbar contains a variety of tools and functions.
 What appears in the toolbar depends on what you have selected on the canvas.